godotengine/godot-website/collections/_article/physics-progress-report-1.md

 The broadphase optimization is based on the work already made by the contributor [lawnjelly](https://github.com/lawnjelly) for Godot 3.3.
 The contribution brings a new dynamic BVH for 3D physics and rendering (see [here](https://godotengine.org/article/godot-3-3-has-arrived#dynamic-bvh) for more details).

-Now the same spatial partioning is also used for the broadphase in Godot Physics 2D.
+Now the same spatial partitioning is also used for the broadphase in Godot Physics 2D.
 Both 2D and 3D physics will benefit from the performance improvements.

 The dynamic BVH will be used by default for 2D in 3.4 the same way 3D physics does in 3.3.
 An option in project settings will allow switching back to the old hash grid implementation in case you are running into regressions.